akhileshpillai-zz/testReadme/README.md

 ![UI](/screenshot1.png)

 ###Storage
-* HBase stores all the historic data so any further information for example how a particular hashtag trended could be derived from the data in it.
+* HBase stores all the historic data so any further hashtag trending information  could be derived from the data stored in it.

-###RUNNING
+###Running the Data Pipeline
 1. Start the kakfa producer.

 ```